A Way Abroad Logo

 The ultimate resource for women dreaming of a life abroad

-6 Things to Know Before Living in Medellín, Colombia
+An Expat's Guide to Living in Medellín, Colombia

 write for us!

-If you're planning a move to Medellín, one of the best places in Colombia, here are 6 things that will make you want to make the move to Medellín tomorrow!
+If you're planning a move to Medellín, one of the best places in Colombia, this guide will help you walk through all you need to know to settle into life in this bustling city.

 Three foreign women who live abroad in Colombia on a touristic trip outside of Medellin posing in a jeep with a Colombian flag